uiuc-fa21-cs411/jaav/DatabaseDesign.md

 ```
 ![screenshot of first 15 rows of first advanced query](https://github.com/uiuc-fa21-cs411/jaav/blob/main/img/Screen%20Shot%202021-10-21%20at%2010.06.49%20PM.png?raw=true)

 2. Find easy nearby trails.
-This computes the trails that are less than 5 miles and less than 500ft elevation.
-It also only looks in national parks that are within +/- 10 degrees longitude and latitude of Champaign.
-This uses a subquery and join
+This computes the trails that are greater than 5 miles and greater than 700ft elevation.
+It also only looks in national parks that are within +/- 2 degrees longitude and latitude of Yosemite National Park (38 degrees north, 120 degrees west).
+This uses a subquery and join.
 ```

 SELECT Parks.ParkName, Trails.TrailName, Trails.Length, Trails.Elevation